 The 1778 case of Knight v Wedderburn is a significant turning point in the history of slavery and the fight for freedom in Scotland.
 Joseph Knight, an enslaved man from Guinea, challenged his master, John Wedderburn, in a series of court battles that would ultimately lead to the abolition of personal slavery in Scotland.
-This article delves into the background of Joseph Knight, the details of the case, and its lasting impact on Scottish history and the global fight against slavery.

 Early life of Joseph Knight